Ignacy Mościcki: Legacy

-In 1984, his descendants requested for the remains of Mościcki and his wife to be moved from Switzerland to Poland.
+In 1984, his descendants requested that the remains of Mościcki and his wife be moved from Switzerland to Poland.
 The relevant Polish authorities agreed that a funeral was to be held in Warsaw and be completely private, without any state ceremonies.
 However, the authorities of the Canton of Geneva in Switzerland withdrew their agreement for political reasons after protests related to Solidarity from emigrants.
 On 10 September 1993, Mościcki's remains were exhumed from the cemetery of Versoix and transported to Poland.
-Three days later they were deposited on behalf of incumbent President Lech Wałęsa in the crypt of St. John's Archcathedral, Warsaw.
+Three days later, they were deposited on behalf of incumbent President Lech Wałęsa in the crypt of St. John's Archcathedral, Warsaw.
 Mościcki's symbolic grave is located in the Avenue of Merit at the Powązki Cemetery in Warsaw, where his second wife is buried next to him.